-If manual approval of an electronic draw-down is required by the granting agency, the finance department shall comply with the manual requirements.
+If manual approval of an electronic drawdown is required by the granting agency, the CFO shall comply with the manual requirements.
 For example, TEA at times requests supportive information related to a drawn down such as a detailed general ledger, narrative justification, or summary of expenditures by object code.
 Upon a request from the TEA, the finance department, CFO, shall respond to the request within the allotted time to avoid designation as a "high risk" grantee.